-- (1) If a committee member has a direct or indirect interest in a matter being considered or about to be considered at a committee meeting, and the interest appears to raise a conflict with the proper performance of her duties in relation to the consideration of the matter, the committee member must, as soon as possible after becoming aware of this interest, disclose the nature of the interest to the committee prior to, or at, the committee meeting. - (2) The committee must deal with any disclosure of interest as required by section 31 of the Act.
-The details of the interest must be recorded in the committee meeting minutes and in the Register of Disclosed Interests.
-Unless the committee determines otherwise, the committee member cannot: - a) Be present while the matter is discussed at the committee meeting, or - b) Take part in any decision of the committee with respect to that matter.
+- (1) If a board member has a direct or indirect interest in a matter being considered or about to be considered at a board meeting, and the interest appears to raise a conflict with the proper performance of her duties in relation to the consideration of the matter, the board member must, as soon as possible after becoming aware of this interest, disclose the nature of the interest to the board prior to, or at, the board meeting. - (2) The board must deal with any disclosure of interest as required by section 31 of the Act.
+The details of the interest must be recorded in the board meeting minutes and in the Register of Disclosed Interests.
+Unless the board determines otherwise, the board member cannot: - (a) Be present while the matter is discussed at the board meeting, or - (b) Take part in any decision of the board with respect to that matter.

-23. Use of technology at committee meetings
+23. Use of technology at board meetings

-- A committee meeting may be held at 2 or more venues using any technology approved by the committee that gives each of the committee's members a reasonable opportunity to participate. - (2) A committee member who participates in a committee meeting using that technology is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+- (1) A board meeting may be held at 2 or more venues using any technology approved by the board that gives each of the board's members a reasonable opportunity to participate. - (2) A board member who participates in a board meeting using that technology is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.

-24. Delegation by committee to sub-committee
+24. Delegation by board to sub-committee

-- (1) The committee may, by instrument in writing, delegate to one or more subcommittees (consisting of such member or members of the association as the committee thinks fit) the exercise of such of the functions of the committee as are specified in the instrument, other than: - (a) this power of delegation, and - (b) a function which is a duty imposed on the committee by the Act or by any other law. - (2) A function the exercise of which has been delegated to a sub-committee under this clause may, while the delegation remains unrevoked, be exercised from time to time by the sub-committee in accordance with the terms of the delegation. - (3) A delegation under this clause may be made subject to such conditions or limitations as to the exercise of any function, or as to time or circumstances, as may be specified in the instrument of delegation. - (4) Despite any delegation under this clause, the committee may continue to exercise any function delegated. - (5) Any act or thing done or suffered by a sub-committee acting in the exercise of a delegation under this clause has the same force and effect as it would have if it had been done or suffered by the committee. - (6) The committee may, by instrument in writing, revoke wholly or in part any delegation under this clause. - (7) A sub-committee may meet and adjourn as it thinks proper.
+- (1) The board may, by instrument in writing, delegate to one or more sub-committee (consisting of such member or members of the association as the board thinks fit) the exercise of such of the functions of the board as are specified in the instrument, other than: - (a) this power of delegation, and - (b) a function which is a duty imposed on the board by the Act or by any other law. - (2) A function the exercise of which has been delegated to a sub-committee under this clause may, while the delegation remains unrevoked, be exercised from time to time by the sub-committee in accordance with the terms of the delegation. - (3) A delegation under this clause may be made subject to such conditions or limitations as to the exercise of any function, or as to time or circumstances, as may be specified in the instrument of delegation. - (4) Despite any delegation under this clause, the board may continue to exercise any function delegated. - (5) Any act or thing done or suffered by a sub-committee acting in the exercise of a delegation under this clause has the same force and effect as it would have if it had been done or suffered by the board. - (6) The board may, by instrument in writing, revoke wholly or in part any delegation under this clause. - (7) A sub-committee may meet and adjourn as it thinks proper.